International Noise Awareness Day

-On March 3, 2018, WSPS participated, along with our health and safety system partners in Ontario and across the globe, in World Hearing Day.
-This one day global campaign is aimed at raising awareness on how to prevent deafness and hearing loss, and the promotion of ear and hearing care across the world.
+On April 25, 2018, WSPS participated, along with our health and safety system partners in Ontario and across the globe, in International Noise Awareness Day.
+This one day global campaign was aimed at raising awareness of noise-induced hearing loss and other disorders that can have a devastating impact on the health and well-being of those affected.

 Noise exposure affects people in all industries including at home and in public settings.
 Whether you are working at a manufacturing plant, using power tools at home, listening to music in your car, or sitting in a busy restaurant - overexposure to noise can lead to a variety of health effects including hearing loss.

 There are many things companies and employees can do to recognize and reduce noise hazards.
 To begin with, consider getting advice from a qualified Occupational Hygienist.
 They can help isolate specific hazards, prioritize your needs, and offer solutions to ensure you are providing a noise-safe environment for your workers.
 It is vitally important to recognize and control noise levels at the source early to avoid serious injury including deafness.
 Noise-induced hearing loss is preventable so remember to recognize it early. #PreventNoise